 Buying property in Dallas

-This means that Dallas has become a seller’s market.
-Those looking to move out of Dallas can sell their property at a hugely inflated price and because there are so many buyers looking for the property in the area, chances are sellers will get their asking price.
+Those who do intend to settle down in Dallas should note that there is a severe shortage of properties available.
+This means that Dallas has become a seller’s market and is often considered an excellent place to invest in real estate.
+Those who eventually move out of Dallas can sell their property at a high price, and because there are so many buyers looking for property in the area, chances are sellers will get their asking price.

 Are you an expat living in Dallas?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Dallas.
 Please contact us if you'd like to contribute.

 Expat Health Insurance